damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 Everyone at GitLab is involved with the product.
 It's the reason why we are working together.

-With every release of GitLab, we want to achieve the each of the following goals.
+With every release of GitLab, we want to achieve each of the following goals.

 1. Improve GitLab's existing tools